DAZSLE/Run3_nano_submission/README.md

 cd Run3_nano_submission
 ```

-Also install the DAS client if you are fetching datasets:
+Also install the DAS client if you are fetching datasets.
+**Note:** DAS client does not work after sourcing crab-setup.sh!

 ```bash
 pip3 install dbs3-client